-In [DLPSW 83], an earlier version of this work, we used different averaging functions in our algorithms.
-The discovery of the lower bounds in this section suggested that those functions did not give optimal rates of convergence, and led us to search for the improved averaging functions which appear in this paper.
+In [DLPSW 83], an earlier version of this work, we used different approximation functions in our algorithms.
+The discovery of the lower bounds in this section suggested that those functions did not give optimal rates of convergence, and led us to search for the improved approximation functions that appear in this paper.